New Hampshire Counseling License Requirements

-- Secure employment in a New Hampshire school and receive an Intern License.
+- Secure employment in a New Hampshire school.

-- Complete an individualized learning plan and earn a Beginner Educator Certificate.
+- Complete an individualized professional development plan and earn a Beginning Educator License.

-- Accrue three years of experience and earn an Experience Educator Certificate.
+- Accrue three years of full-time experience that is deemed to be “effective” or better for two consecutive years and earn an Experienced Educator License.

 To learn more about school counselors and what they do, read our school counseling career guide.